-The local Chief Actuary has to ensure the appropriateness of the Company's Actuarial function Guideline and the alignment with all local specific legal and regulatory requirements.
-As representing the Actuarial function, the local Chief Actuary is responsible for the assessment of the technical provisions according to Solvency II principles and the assessment of reinsurance and underwriting policies regarding their appropriateness.
+The local Actuarial function holder as well as the Appointed Actuary have to ensure the appropriateness of the Company's Actuarial function Guideline and the alignment with all local specific legal and regulatory requirements.
+The Actuarial function holder specifically is responsible for the assessment of the technical provisions according to Solvency II principles and the assessment of reinsurance and underwriting policies regarding their appropriateness.
 An adequate segregation of responsibilities established within the organisational structure ensures that the people performing actuarial tasks are not simultaneously responsible for the execution and for providing an opinion on the adequacy of the executed item.